ibm-cloud-docs/monitoring/captures.md

 A capture is a trace file that you can generate to analyze what happens in a host during a time frame.
 For example, you can use it to analyze bottlenecks, or component interactions.
 In the IBM Cloud Monitoring with Sysdig service, you can create, explore, download, and delete *captures* for individual nodes.
 {:shortdesc}

-For more information, see [Captures](/docs/services/Monitoring-with-Sysdig/monitoring.html#captures).
+For more information, see [Captures](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-captures#captures).

 ## Creating a capture
-{: #create}
+{: #captures_create}

 You create a capture in the *Explore* view.

 Complete the following steps to create a capture file:

 1. Navigate to the *EXPLORE* section in the web UI.
-For more information on how to launch the Web UI, see [Navigating to the Web UI](/docs/services/Monitoring-with-Sysdig/launch.html#launch).
+For more information on how to launch the Web UI, see [Navigating to the Web UI](/docs/services/Monitoring-with-Sysdig?topic=Sysdig-launch#launch).

 2. Click the switch host icon ![switch host icon](images/switch_hosts.png).